Find Your Product's HS Code

 • • Savings: $7,750 per shipment

-For businesses importing $1 million annually, proper HS code classification can save $30,000-$100,000 in duties alone, not including avoided penalties and delays.
-The investment in accurate classification tools and expertise pays for itself many times over.
+For businesses importing $1 million annually, proper HS code classification can save $30,000–$100,000 in duties alone, not including avoided penalties and delays.